dominiqueguillot/637book/_sources/Content/5-Linear-regression.md

 \boxed{X^TX \beta = X^T y}.
 $$

-The above linear system is called the **normal equations** associated to the linear regression problem.
+The above linear system is called the **normal equations** associated with the linear regression problem.
 Since the loss function has to admit a minimum at some $\beta \in \mathbb{R}^p$, we are guaranteed that the normal equations have at least one solution.
 However, unless $X^TX$ has full rank (and is therefore invertible), the solution may not be unique.
-However, with some extra work, one can show that each solution of the normal equations achieves the minimum value of the loss function.
+Nevertheless, with some extra work, one can show that each solution of the normal equations achieves the minimum value of the loss function.
 We can therefore solve the normal equations to obtain all the minima of the loss function.

 When $X^TX$ is invertible, the unique minimum of the loss function is: